Rutuja177/-ContractAI-Assistant/README.md

 ### Scope:

-1. **Create a Dashboard:** Develop an interactive and intuitive dashboard following the high-fidelity wireframing designs to ensure a seamless user experience.
+1. **Create a Dashboard:** Develop an interactive and intuitive dashboard to upload the document following the high-fidelity wireframing designs to ensure a seamless user experience.

 2. **Feature Development:** Implementing the core functionalities for the toolbar and modal components.
 Although the user interface is already constructed in React, it requires to enable full functionality.
 Refer the Figma wireframes to understand the expected behavior and interactive elements that need to be incorporated.